harshu4/websokect_chat_app/README.md

 ## Introduction

 This project is a WebSocket-based overlay chat application ([github repo](<https://github.com/Shahzeb892/Chat_App_WebSocket.git>)) utilizing customized protocol, inspired from XMPP, for real-time messaging for inter and intra groups communication.
-This application has a server implemented in Node.js and a client application built with Electron and Vue.js, designed to offer end-toend encrypted and efficient communication in both group and private chat with user-friendliy UI.
+This application has a server implemented in Node.js and a client application built with Electron and Vue.js, designed to offer end-to-end encrypted and efficient communication in both group and private chat with user-friendliy UI.
 Morver, The application aims to provide a seamless and responsive user experience across different platforms including Windows, macOS, and Linux.

 ## Features
 The chat application has following features: